rhinstaller/kickstart-tests/README.rst

   specified on the command line.
 There is no need to specify this variable.

 - KSTEST_NFS_ADDON_REPO - This variable points to an NFS server and path where an addon repository can be found.
-This is different from KSTEST_NFS_PATH and KSTEST_NFS_SERVER.
+It is only needed if you are testing that functionality.
+If not specified it will be set up for you automatically with an NFS export and auto-generated packages.
+It is different from KSTEST_NFS_PATH and KSTEST_NFS_SERVER.
 Those are used with the nfs command.
 This variable is used with the repo command, and its format is different.
 Here, it takes the form of nfs://<server>:<path>.
 See the kickstart documentation.
 You